ibbles/LearningUnreal/Procedural Content Generation PCG.md

 A table of points i shown in the Inspect panel.
 The number of points is shown in the top-right corner of the Inspect panel.

+## Visualize Attribute

+The Visualize Attribute node writes an attribute's value as text for each point at that point's location in the [[Level Viewport]]  [(6)](https://youtu.be/zEOQk5907Vs?t=1757).
+In the [[Details Panel]], set Attribute Source to the name of the attribute to visualize.

 # PCG And World Partition